-Dr. Brittany Birken is the CEO of the Florida Children’s Council—leading businesses, organizations, agencies and other key stakeholders in work efforts that support Florida’s children, youth and families.
+Matt Guse is the Chief Executive Officer of the Florida Children’s Council.
+In his role, Matt leads businesses, organizations, agencies and other key stakeholders in work efforts that support Florida’s children, youth and families.
 The Florida Children’s Council serves as the statewide umbrella organization for the Children’s Services Councils.
 With intentional focus on collective impact and evidence-based strategies, Children’s Services Councils work in partnership with federal, state and community partners to fund services that improve outcomes for children, youth and families.
-In her role, Dr. Birken coordinates resources and system development activities to enhance Florida’s collective efforts and ensure children are healthy, well cared for, learned, and prepared for a successful future.
+As Chief Executive Officer, Matt is responsible for providing direction, leadership and oversight of the organization, including financial management, human resources, fund development, and public relations.

 Ali Jones serves as the Association Coordinator for the Florida Children’s Council organizing Council meetings, conferences and activities in addition to providing administrative services.
 Understanding the important roles of collaboration, partnership and collective effort in improving outcomes for children and youth statewide, Ali works to facilitate information-exchange among CSCs in addition to providing information and assistance to counties exploring the idea of a CSC in their community.